 North Charleston: Slager also was not wearing a body camera when he killed Scott.
 But after the shooting, the mayor said the city was ordering an additional 150 body cameras “so every officer on the street” in the city will have one.
 That’s in addition to 101 body cameras already ordered, Summey said.

-Not everyone agrees that all officers should wear body cameras.
+The takeaway: Not everyone agrees that all officers should wear body cameras.
 Some police unions have scoffed at the idea, and the American Civil Liberties Union has cited privacy concerns.
-They're also expensive.
-Several camera models cost at least $500 each, and storing all that footage can cost as much as $20,000 a year
+They’re also expensive.
+Several camera models cost at least $500 each, and storing all that footage can cost as much as $20,000 a year.

 But National Urban League President Marc Morial said more body cameras will help protect not just the public, but also police.